How to Find Help for Mental Health Problems

 Jonathan Schwartz, M.D.

 Most people wait until they have been experiencing psychological problems, whether it be depression, anxiety, OCD, PTSD, or other issues, until these problems have been robbing their daily lives of joy for way too long.
-There are many reasons for this, but I suspect the two most potent reasons are twofold.
-First, the stigma of psychological disorders (and admitting that there is a significant problem for this reason) slows people down.
+There are many reasons for this, but I suspect the two most potent are: First, the stigma of psychological disorders (and admitting that there is a significant problem for this reason) slows people down.
 Second, finding the right person to help you with whatever the problem is can be challenging.

 Most importantly, you often have to kiss a lot of frogs before you find a prince.
 This applies to mental health professionals, especially psychotherapists, just as it is true when it comes to romance.
 Do not continue with someone you do not feel “gets” you or with whom you do not have good chemistry.
-You are investing significant time and psychic energy in your health – it is important to find someone you feel good about.
+You are investing significant time and psychic energy in your health – it is crucial to find someone you feel good about.

 About Jonathan Schwartz, M.D.